-What is 5G and how does it compare to 4G?
+What is 5G and how does it compare with 4G?
 What will the 5G future look like?
-Find out all there is to know about 5G.
+Here's everything you need to know.

 But it’s not just another G. True 5G offers the speed and quality that makes real change possible for gaming, entertainment, business, shopping and travel.